JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Editor and IDE support (Emacs, Vi, Juno, VS Code)
 - [ ] One-based indexing
 - [ ] Metaprogramming
-- [ ] None, there are no technical aspects or features that I like about Julia
+- [ ] None of the above.
-- [ ] Don't know
+- [ ] Other/SPECIFY

-4. Thinking only about the NON-TECHNICAL aspects or features of Julia, which of the following are the NON-TECHNICAL aspects or features you like MOST about Julia?
+5. Which of the following are the NON-TECHNICAL aspects or features you like MOST about Julia?
 Please select all that apply.Please select all that apply.
 - [ ] Free – don't have to pay to use Julia
 - [ ] Julia community of developers is talented and active